 Does the Department of Finance provide waivers for the TOEFL exam?

-No, only the Graduate College can consider or grant TOEFL waivers.
+No, only the ASU Graduate Education can consider or grant TOEFL waivers.

 What is FIN 700 and why do I take it in the summer (second summer session beginning in July) prior to my first year in the program?